balzac-lang/balzac-doc/docs/source/nutshell.rst

     network mainnet  // default is testnet

-For instance, let us paste transaction ``T`` into the editor and then let us add command :btm:`eval T` to it.
+For instance, let us paste transaction ``T`` into the editor and then let us add command :balzac:`eval T` to it.
 Now, if we hit the button [Compile], the web editor shows in the output box the transaction ``T``  in  Bitcoin (testnet) serialization format.

 .. figure:: _static/img/compiling_t.png